wwu-cptr220-a20/project-amazingspencer/README.md

 ### Other Styling Changes

 In addition to revamping the About page, the Cases page gained a brand new table that renders when you click on the button!
 A table was also added to the Home page for the timeline.

+## Stage-7: Final Website - CovidHub

+The site has been updated and rehauled even further.
+The Map page should now be working as intended and other pages have also gotten some upgrades.
+The Survey page has been rebuilt from the ground-up and now uses all original code in conjuction with client-side routing and nested routes.
+In addition, many other styling changes have been made.

+### Survey Page Specifics:

+The Survey page was rebuilt from the ground up.
+This was in large part due to accessibility requirements and now fits in with the overall theme of the site.
+Nested routes are used to direct the user to specific resources that can help them based on how they are feeling.